 The first thing we need to talk about is the fact that these recipes aren’t really detergents, they are soaps.
-The different between the two is soaps are made from fats or oils mixed with an alkali base.
+The difference between the two is soaps are made from fats or oils mixed with an alkali base.
 A chemical reaction causes the fat to be saponified.

-Detergents on the other hand is made with surfactants created with a complex chemical reaction.
+Detergents, on the other hand, is made with surfactants created with a complex chemical reaction.
 Detergents are usually man-made, while soap is natural.

-Soap also has surfactants but they are oil based and work differently than detergent surfactants.
+Soap also has surfactants but they are oil-based and work differently than detergent surfactants.
 So what are surfactants?
 They are compounds that lower surface tension between two liquids or between liquids and a solid.

 Surfactants are found in both soap and detergents but soap works differently and is oil-based.
 Detergents trap soil and suspend it in the water and are easily rinsed away.
-Soap however can react with hard water and cause insoluble residue that clogs drains and sticks to clothes.
+Soap, however, can react with hard water and cause insoluble residue that clogs drains and sticks to clothes.